thakurinbox/npm/README.md

 ```

 ## grunt
+Grunt: a task-based command line build tool for JavaScript projects.
 I have installed grunt as dev package because when we deploy package on a server we don’t want our development packages published on the server.

 ###### Install grunt and save it in your packages
 ```